rnietoe/Training/docs/AWS/04-Compute.md

 ## Elastic Beanstalk

-**`AWS Elastic Beanstalk`** deploy and manage applications in the AWS cloud without worrying about the infrastructure that runs those applications
+**`AWS Elastic Beanstalk`** deploy and manage applications in the AWS cloud without worrying about the infrastructure that runs those applications.
+Some platforms are:

+* docker
+* multi-container docker
+* tomcat (php and apache)
+* .net (windows and iis)
+* python
+* ...

+you cannot change the environment tier after creating an environment

 1. `Create Application` from `Elastic Beanstalk`
 2. Select PHP as platform and the sample application code